orthanc-mirrors/orthanc-book/Sphinx/source/faq/security.rst

   ``/instances/../export`` route) by leaving the configuration ``RestApiWriteToFileSystemEnabled`` to its default ``false`` value.

+* Make sure to run Orthanc as a non-privileged user with read-write access only for the storage area.

 * Setup rules that define, for each authorized user, which resources it can access, and through which HTTP method (GET, POST, DELETE and/or PUT).
 This can be done by defining a :ref:`filter written in